wate-labs/wate/README.md

 > those might need prefixing of the special property name `_`, e.g.
 > `_: $matrix.captures`.

-All matrix defintions are run sequentially, one after another.
+All matrix defintions are run concurrently like cases.
+A matrix can have a `delayed` property which will delay the case by `n` ticks (approximately 1 second).

 #### Cases